Originally published on theconversation.com from 2016.

 In an analysis of policies in 185 countries, the International Labour Organization finds that the U.S. is only one of two countries that does not guarantee paid parental leave.
 In fact, the U.S. ranks dead last among 38 OECD nations in government-supported time off for new parents.

-Our only national policy, the Family and Medical Leave Act (FMLA) of 1993, offers up to 12 weeks of leave, but in addition to being unpaid, it only covers about three-fifths of workers due to a number of restrictions.
+Our only national policy, the Family and Medical Leave Act (FMLA) of 1993, [editorial note: since this was originally published, the link has stopped working, so find this now please click here] offers up to 12 weeks of leave, but in addition to being unpaid, it only covers about three-fifths of workers due to a number of restrictions.
 The act only applies to employers with 50 or more employees and only covers employees who have worked for that employer for at least one year.
 Additionally, 20 percent of employers that are required to comply with the FMLA offer fewer than 12 weeks of leave to employees who are spouses/partners of new mothers (mainly fathers), in direct violation of the law.
 Amazingly, only 12 percent of U.S. workers in the private sector have access to paid family leave, and this applies to a paltry 5 percent for low-income workers.

 Worldwide paternity leave is becoming more prevalent, with 71 countries now offering it.
 Fathers are most likely to take leave when it is specifically designated for them.
 Around 90 percent of fathers in Nordic countries take leave.